nest/nest-simulator/doc/topology/Topology_UserManual.rst

 Connecting devices to subregions of layers
 ------------------------------------------

-..
-TODO: divergent vs convergent when connecting devices

 It is possible to connect stimulation and recording devices only to specific subregions of layers.
 A simple way to achieve this is to create a layer which contains only the device placed typically in its center.
 For connecting the device layer to a neuron layer, an appropriate mask needs to be specified and optionally also an anchor for shifting the center of the mask.
-As demonstrated in the following example, stimulation devices require the divergent connection type
+As demonstrated in the following example, stimulation devices have to be connected as the source layer

 .. literalinclude:: user_manual_scripts/connections.py
     :start-after: #{ conn9 #}
     :end-before: #{ end #}

-while recording devices require the convergent connection type (see also Sec. \ :ref:`3.11 <sec:rec_dev>`):
+while recording devices have to be connected as the target layer(see also Sec. \ :ref:`3.11 <sec:rec_dev>`):

 .. literalinclude:: user_manual_scripts/connections.py